readytensor/rt-tutorials-data-schema/README.md

 This repository demonstrates how to use data schemas to generalize your machine learning algorithm implementation.
 By using data schemas, you can avoid hard-coding your implementation to a specific dataset, which can make it easier to apply your algorithms to new datasets in the future.

-We use the binary classification problem for the repo.
-The example schema file is created as per Ready Tensor specifications for the Binary Classification problem category.

 ## Repository Contents

 The `app/` folder in the repository contains the following: